odinuv/web/articles/html/index.md

 ### Entities
 Apart from elements, HTML can also contain **entities** which are placeholders for special characters -- for example `&gt;` represents the character `>` (**g**reater **t**han).
-Entities begin with ampersand `&`, end with semicolon `;`, they may be encoded as either:
+Entities begin with an ampersand `&` and end with a semicolon `;`, they may be encoded as either:

   - symbolic [character name](http://www.w3.org/TR/html5/named-character-references.html) -- `&gt;`,
   - numeric [Unicode character code](https://en.wikipedia.org/wiki/Unicode) references -- `&#62;`